WORKING TOGETHER TO PROTECT OUR INVESTMENT

 The Problem

-Valentines House leaseholders are struggling to sell their flats because lenders are not willing to lend to potential buyers for our flats.
+Valentines House leaseholders are struggling to sell our flats because mortgage lenders are not willing to lend to potential buyers for our flats.

-One of the primary reasons cited is the ground rent clause.
+One of the primary reasons that lenders refuse to lend is due to the ground rent clause in our lease.

 While the ground rent issue is a primary barrier to sale, we've explored our other barriers to sale here.